 Donations to the Reserve are vital to insure and strengthen our ability to protect the land, actively restore landscapes, support student research and instruction, provide outreach programs for adult education and K-12 science education, and to construct and maintain a cutting-edge research and education facility to serve a multidisciplinary group of UCLA faculty and staff, as well as K-12 educational groups from across the greater Los Angeles area.

-If you would like to receive occasional emails about Reserve news and invitations to events, public lectures, and volunteer activities, please contact the Reserve Director, Gary Bucciarelli.
+If you would like to receive occasional emails about Reserve news and invitations to events, public lectures, and volunteer activities, please contact Brad Shaffer, Faculty Reserve Director.